-The Group is currently loss-making being in a pre-product sales phase with the long term financial success of the Group measured ultimately on the basis of profitable operations.
-Key to becoming profitable is the successful development, approval and commercialisation of our product portfolio.
+The board and management continually reviewing risks of the business and their potential impact.
+The Group is currently loss-making being in a pre-revenue phase with the long term financial success of the Group measured ultimately on the basis of profitable operations.
+The ability of the Group to successfully generate revenues is on having access to continued sources of funding, including from partners and investors.